 - 1. Heads of Departments and Faculty Coordinators will ensure that the substance of this policy, where relevant, is integrated into the PDHPE curriculum and/or addressed in student information sessions. - 2.
-Heads of Departments will ensure that child safety is a regular agenda item at department meetings and by highlighting/reviewing at least one Child Safe Standard with their Staff each term. - 3.
+Heads of Departments will ensure that child safety is a regular agenda item at department meetings by highlighting/reviewing the Child Safe Standards as appropriate with their Staff as issues arise or within the focus standard for the year. - 3.
 Year Advisers, Homeroom Teachers and Classroom Teachers will ensure that child safety is a priority in all learning environments and that all opportunities are taken to address this pastorally through roll call times and other special events. - 4.
 Heads of Departments will make publicly available (through methods appropriate to the context and developmental needs of their students which may include posters, information on the LMS and school website and in the school diary or planner) materials promoting child safety.